Should You Ever Pay for an EIN?

 Important fact: an EIN is always free from the IRS

 The IRS does not, and never has, charged anyone for an EIN.
-The application is free, the number is free, the confirmation PDF is free.
+The application is free, the number is free, the confirmation PDF is.
 Anyone telling you otherwise is misleading you, on purpose.

 Why "EIN services" exist

 Open a Google search for "apply for EIN" and the top results are usually paid services that look almost identical to the IRS website.
-They charge anywhere from $79 to $300+ for an EIN that the IRS will give you for free.
+They charge anywhere from $79 to $300+ for an EIN that the IRS will give you for.

 What do these services actually do?
 In most cases, they fill out the same online form you would fill out yourself, then hand you the same EIN.
 Some add a little hand-holding.
 Some add nothing.